 Carry straps and tethers: Every ditch bag should include a tether with a clip that enables you to secure the bag to yourself (if you must swim to the raft) or to the raft itself before you get in.

-What to put in the bag
+What to Put in the Bag

 Your ditch bag should include several ways to summon help (rescue) and in addition, include items you will need to survive until rescue arrives.

-Katadyn’s Survivor 06 Reverse Osmosis Watermaker produces up to six gallons of water per day—enough to hydrate up to 24 people indefinitely!
+A reverse osmosis watermaker, like this one from Katadyn, can produce up to six gallons of water per day—enough to hydrate up to 24 people indefinitely!

-Visual signals include a selection of flares, and other signaling devices, such as a rescue mirror, dye markers, emergency signal lights and strobes.
-SOLAS-grade flares are preferred; since they can be seen for the greatest distance.
+Visual signals include a selection of flares and other signaling devices such as a rescue mirror, dye markers, emergency signal lights and strobes.
+SOLAS-grade flares are preferred since they can be seen for the greatest distance.

-A waterproof handheld VHF radio and a handheld GPS with extra batteries are also a must, since you can use these items together to know your position and transmit it to nearby marine traffic or shore-based help within VHF range.
+A waterproof handheld VHF radio and a handheld GPS with extra batteries are also a must since you can use these items together to know your position and transmit it to nearby marine traffic or shore-based help within VHF range.

 When augmenting your life raft’s equipment pack, consider how long rescue might take.
 How far offshore will you be?
 Will there be other boats (or ships) along your route within VHF range?
 Provided that you have an EPIRB or a PLB, the reality is that unless you are way off the beaten track, the time to rescue is normally short.